Average Weather in Orlando Florida, United States

 For the purposes of this report, the geographical coordinates of Orlando are 28.538 deg latitude, -81.379 deg longitude, and 98 ft elevation.

-The topography within 2 miles of Orlando is essentially flat, with a maximum elevation change of 56 feet, and an average elevation above sea level of 93 feet.
-Within 10 miles contains only modest variations in elevation (157 feet).
+The topography within 2 miles of Orlando is essentially flat, with a maximum elevation change of 56 feet and an average elevation above sea level of 93 feet.
+Within 10 miles is essentially flat (157 feet).
 Within 50 miles also contains only modest variations in elevation (302 feet).